ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/WIP.md

    * Implemntation was correct, and student test case reported buggy (NOT OK)
    * Implementation was buggy, and student test case reported correct (NOT OK )
    * Implemntation was correct, and student test case reported correct (OK)

-* Prepare a lecture
+# Prepare an explanation of a topic

+CS16 Topics:
+* Binary/Octal/Hex
+* Linked Lists
+* Recursion
+* Pointers
+* Stack vs Heap
+* etc.

+You will draw a topic out of a hat, and you will be asked to explain it to a student that says: "I'm having trouble with X".

+What do you do?
+We'll practice this.

+Practice it first in plenary session--then in smaller groups.

+* Initial observation for feedback in week 4... real setting, real students (office hours, or during open labs)
+* Later observation for course grade, in week 6... real setting, real students (can be repeated up to two times).

-* Collaborative project: create a repository of analogies for explaining frequently encountered concepts in the course.
+# Collaborative project: create a repository of analogies for explaining frequently encountered concepts in the course.

 # In class activities